imnanxu/PartialHumanBrain_preprocessing/README.md

 # PartialHumanBrain_preprocessing
-This is for preprocessing EPI human brain data with partial coverage This preprocessing pipeline was developed by Nan Xu and was used to preprocess the visual entrainment data, which has <50% brain coverage.
+This is for preprocessing EPI human brain data with partial coverage.
+This preprocessing pipeline was developed by Nan Xu and was used to preprocess the visual entrainment data, which has <50% brain coverage.

 ## I. Pre-requisites: MATLAB (including SPM12), AFNI, FSL